-Why go to AACC to study architecture, interior design or construction management?
+Why go to AACC to study architecture, interior design construction management or landscape architecture?

 Because our program has been rated number one in the state and our college is one of the top rated in the country!
-Plus our students do great work - just look at the Awards and Recognition Page and see how our students win regional, state and national awards competing against other institutions.
+Plus our students do great work - just look at the Awards and Recognition Page and see how our students win regional, state and national awards.

 What makes your department special?

 Since seven of our faculty members started their careers in our department, we have been able to develop our curriculum to meet the needs of the industry and the requirements of transfer schools based on our own experience.
 An active group of highly specialized adjunct faculty adds to our program by bringing their expertise into the classroom.
 All of the full time professors are also practicing professionals (check out our Faculty Page).